AlexanderKagan/Nuclei-Segmentation/README.md

     masks_directory_path

 ## Terminal launching
-0) Go to folder where the envirinment folder with needed python packages will be saved
+0) Go to folder where the environment folder with needed python packages will be saved
 1) Make new python environment (in the example called 'env'):
     ```console
     python3 -m venv env